 So the more external links there are on the referring page, the less “link juice” will be passed to every page it links to.

-Still, it’s an oversimplified version of how our algorithms calculate the UR metric as they take lots of other factors into consideration.
+Note: This is an oversimplified version of how our algorithms calculate UR as they take lots of other factors into consideration.

 To sum this up, the more high quality backlinks a given URL has, the higher its UR score is.
 Remember that some backlinks pass more of “link juice” than others.
 (You can read more about what makes a backlink high quality here.)